-Individuals who may have limited or no experience in health care practice have unique learning needs that are addressed before beginning the M.S. in Midwifery course sequence.
-Students entering through the CM pathway must complete all prerequisite courses required for admission and pass 4 courses (CMW 635 plus lab, CMW 636, CMW 637) as prerequisites before they segue into our existing 62-credit midwifery education program.
-As this catalogue goes to press, the CM credential is legally recognized in the following states: New York, New Jersey, Delaware, Rhode Island and Missouri.
+Individuals who may have limited or no experience in health care practice have unique learning needs that are addressed through completion of health science prerequisites prior to matriculation and an additional required term of study in the M.S. in Midwifery program.
+Students entering through the CM pathway must complete all prerequisite courses required for admission and pass 4 courses (CMW 635 plus lab, CMW 636, CMW 637) in their first term of study before they segue into the remaining 62 credits in the midwifery education program.
+As this catalogue goes to press, the CM credential is legally recognized in the following states: Maine, New York, New Jersey, Delaware, Rhode Island and Missouri.
 Other states are currently considering legal recognition for the CM.
+Individuals interested in the CM pathway to the MS in Midwifery are encouraged to schedule an appointment with the program director to discuss current midwifery licensure status in their state.